andrewumana76/Excel_Charter/README.md

 The purpose of this python script is to read an excel file and create a boxplot and pie chart.
+The script reads the excel file and using the pandas and matplotlib libraries to create charts.

 **Excel File**
   - 3 Columns: